kubanmar/madas-docs/modules/fingerprint.rst

 The fingerprint object provides a base class for the generation of material fingerprints.

-It relies on :class:`Material <simdatframe.material.Material>` objects as input.
+It relies on :class:`Material <madas.material.Material>` objects as input.

 Usage
 ---------------------------------